Zaldy Co video statement: List of videos

-Videos
+Analysis

-President Bongbong Marcos (left) and former House Speaker Martin Romualdez (right), who were named by Zaldy Co in his video statement regarding budget insertions and flood control projects.
+President Bongbong Marcos (left) and former House Speaker Martin Romualdez (right), who were named by Co in his video statement regarding budget insertions and flood control projects.

-In the five-minute video, Co explained that the budget insertion process began when he claimed that he received a call from Budget Secretary Amenah Pangandam called him during the bicameral conference committee deliberations and relayed that the President Marcos had instructed the inclusion of roughly ₱100 billion in projects, mostly for flood control infrastructure and other public works under Department of Public Works and Highways (DPWH).
-He had left the Philippines on July 19, 2025, for a scheduled medical check-up and had planned to return after President Marcos's State of the Nation Address (SONA), citing health reasons and the pressures surrounding his role in the budget insertion process.
+In the five-minute video, Co explained the alleged budget insertion process and said that he received instructions concerning the inclusion of roughly in projects, mostly for flood-control infrastructure and other public works under the Department of Public Works and Highways (DPWH).
+He alleged that the instructions to accommodate the insertions came from President Marcos and former House Speaker Romualdez.
+He had left the Philippines on 19 July 2025, for a scheduled medical check-up and had planned to return after President Marcos's State of the Nation Address (SONA), citing health reasons and the pressures surrounding his role in the budget insertion process.
 He stated that he immediately informed House Speaker Romualdez of the directive, who allegedly asked him to "stay out of the country" and assured him that he would be well taken care of, as instructed by Marcos, and added that he felt he was being made a "poster boy" to deflect attention from other officials.

-Co said he believed the orders came from Marcos because Budget Secretary Lucas Bersamin informed him that the list of projects had been placed in a "brown leather bag".
+Co said he believed the orders came from Marcos because Budget Secretary Lucas Bersamin had informed him that the list of projects had been placed in a "brown leather bag".
 He recalled that it was the same bag Marcos had mentioned when he, Marcos, and Romualdez returned from a trip to Singapore.
-Co also claimed that he had been pressured to stay silent, saying that government resources were being used to discredit him: "The administration is using the full resources of the country to keep me quiet … I will be used as the cover for their campaign against corruption."
-He concluded the video by saying he possesses documents supporting the inserted projects and intends to release them publicly.
+Co also claimed that he had been pressured to stay silent, saying that government resources were being used to discredit him: "The administration is using the full resources of the country to keep me quiet…I will be used as the cover for their campaign against corruption."
+He concluded the video by saying he possesses documents supporting the inserted projects and intended to release them publicly.

-Another four-minute video statement released on November 15, showed Co also released photographs of suitcases that he claimed contained cash allegedly delivered to Romualdez and his cousin, Marcos.
+On 15 November, Co released a four-minute video statement in which he also shared photographs of suitcases that he claimed contained cash allegedly delivered to Romualdez and his cousin, Marcos.
 He denied receiving any money himself, stating that "all the insertions went to the President and to Romualdez."
 According to Co, the suitcases were purportedly delivered to Romualdez's residences in North Forbes Park and South Forbes Park, as well as to Malacañang Palace for the President.